klnyc/iDestination-PWA/README.md

 * Filter the map by categories
 * Set your home location
 * View lists of all logged locations' names, cities and dates
-* View the current weather of any city
+* View real-time weather of any city

 ## :hammer_and_pick: Technology Stack